Skip to content

 Power cycle the board - it will boot to Linux OS, use username 'root' with no password to log in:

-Note: the Terminal log below is for reference only, the versions and output print may not match exactly as the version used in this build.
+Note: The Terminal log below is truncated and for reference only, your device's print-out may not match exactly.

 DDRCAL: Scrubbing ECC RAM (1024 MiB).